Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 Once again, the aim is to find a policy with a range of cover and a good payout rate.
 Always check the cover levels suit your needs before buying.

-Claim basis: A range of treatments was chosen.
-Dental, optical, osteopathy and physiotherapy.
+Claim basis: We chose a range of treatments - dental, optical, osteopathy and physiotherapy.
 Family schemes are the top payers overall, with potential returns slightly higher than even the competitive single parent schemes above.

 |1st place||2nd place|